 Consider the remoteness of your planned hike, whether it’s a trailed route or a bushwhack, how steep it is, how difficult the terrain is — not just for yourself and your fellow hikers, but for any Search And Rescue (SAR) team members who may be called to your aid.

 The risks you face are never just yours alone.
-They extend to your family and friends, and anyone who comes into contact with you.
+They extend to your family, friends, workmates, and volunteers.

-Consider in this COVID-era, that you do not want to end up in a hospital wing for reasons that are, essentially, elective.
+Consider in this COVID-era, that you may not want to end up in a hospital wing for reasons that are, essentially, elective.

-One of the problems with cold weather is that your feet and hands and face may become numb, and you can lose your sense of pain.
+One of the problems with cold weather is that your feet and hands and face can become so numb you lose your sense of pain.
 This is why skin color is so important to track.
-At first, I notice my skin can turn a little pink.
-But I’ve seen the back of my hands turn yellow — an early (reversible) sign of frostbite.
+At first, I notice my skin turns a little pink.
+But a few times I’ve seen the back of my hands turn yellow — an early (reversible) sign of frostbite.